 - Ken Deptuck,Teamsters Canada

 - J.J.
 Farook, InfoMC, Inc.

 - Keith Harding, FSEAP

-- Francois Legault, EAS of Health Canada (board president)
+- Francois Legault, EAS of Health Canada (immediate past president)

 - Ana Laritza Leon Marquez, Touching Life